 "Lately, I've been putting letters, words, sayings in my paintings," he says. "'Let's Dance' [the painting featured on the cover] is about Mom in the middle, Dad and little girls; the small family ready to dance all day all night among the others.
 'Let's Dance' is written in the painting."

 Jerry Whitehead currently resides in Vancouver, British Columbia, but his work can be seen throughout western Canada.
-He has displayed in Saskatchewan at Artworks in Saskatoon and at the Wanuskewin Heritage Park.
+He has been displayed in Saskatchewan at Artworks in Saskatoon and at the Wanuskewin Heritage Park.